opendistro/for-elasticsearch-docs/docs/cli/index.md

 ## Install

-1. Download and extract the installation package.
+1. [Download](https://opendistro.github.io/for-elasticsearch/downloads.html){:target='\_blank'} and extract the appropriate installation package for your computer.

 1. Make the `odfe-cli` file executable: